 Many patients, in addition to desiring a fuller larger breast, want a perkier breast as well.
 They come in complaining that they have had problems with sagging or deflation after one or two pregnancies.
 This is extremely common as most every woman who has had a baby will notice a change in their body and specifically their breasts.

-When we see a patient such as this we recommend a breast lift or what we call a mastopexy.
+When we see a patient such as this we recommend a breast lift, or what we call a mastopexy.
 This usually involves tightening the breast and tightening the skin that surrounds the breast and therefore requires the presence of scars.
-We can break down into several different categories the different types of breast lifts or mastopexies.
+We can break the types of breast lifts or mastopexies into several different categories.

-If all we need to do is position the nipple itself upward then we may use a mini breast lift, crescent lift or a doughnut mastopexy as they are sometimes called.
+If all that is needed is to position the nipple itself upward then we may use a mini breast lift, crescent lift or a doughnut mastopexy as they are sometimes called.
 These are smaller operations that use an incision on the upper edge of the areola or around the areola itself to lift and tighten the breast.

 Some patients will require a keyhole or anchor shaped scar which is an incision around the areola straight down and in the crease under the breast.
-This is the way to achieve maximum tightening and lifting.
+This technique will achieve maximum tightening and lifting.
 Sometimes I have patients who are reluctant to accept such a scar on their breast.
 What I have discovered over the years is that if we use the right size implant and the right lifting procedure we'll achieve the best size and shape for that patient.
 That's far more important than the scar.
-Most patients heal with a very good scar especially if we are patient and allow one to two years to fully heal.
+Most patients heal with a very good scar especially when they remain patient and allow one to two years to fully heal.

-If you are interested in Plastic Surgery procedures such as a Breast Augmentation, Breast lift, Breast Reduction or Breast Reconstruction, or just have questions about Breast Implants, contact the Center for Surgical Excellence for a personal and confidential cosmetic surgery consultation with our convenient on-line form or call 1-727-341-0337.
+If you are interested in cosmetic plastic surgery procedures such as a breast lifts, or just have a question about your different breast procedure options, click the link below to schedule a personal and confidential cosmetic surgery consultation through our convenient on-line form.
+Or call 1-727-341-0337.